edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 In **INGOING** traffic, when an IP packet arrives and it's for IPSec we have to select instead firstly the right entry fo SA and then look into SPD.

 ### Describe the security services provided by the Encapsulating Security Payload protocol, specifying the differences between the case in which is used in transport or in tunnel mode.

 The Encapsulating Security Payload protocol is one of the two main protocols used of IPSec.
 There are two parts involved, they agree on Encryption Algorithms, keys and other params with a Security Association.
 We need a S.A. for the outgoing packets and ingoing packets.
-When we want to use also Authentication Headers we need 4 S.A. in the same time (2 for outogoing communication and two for the ingoing ones).
+When we want to use also Authentication Headers we need 4 S.A. in the same time (2 for outgoing communication and two for the ingoing ones).
 This protocol provides encryption at the third layer, so if you can trust the other part of the communication (see AH) only you and the recipient will read the plaintext content.

 The E.S.P. can be used in two ways:

 - Tunnel Mode (Gateway to Gateway, all encrypted) :

-In tunnel mode if we have to send a packet from A to B, we have to reach the first Gateway A with the unencrypted data, so plaintext, then the Gateway A will encrypt all the data we send (so Header + Data) and then the Gateway will send it encrypted until it reaches the Gateway B, then it is decrypted in the destination network.
+In tunnel mode if we have to send a packet from A to B, we have to reach the first Gateway A with unencrypted data, so plaintext, then the Gateway A will encrypt all the data we send (so Header + Data) and then the Gateway A will send it encrypted until it reaches the Gateway B, then it is decrypted in the destination network.
 In order to have a routable packet we need to append an additional IP header to the old, now encrypted packet.

 - Transport Mode (Host to Host, not all encrypted):